oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 > **Note**: Make sure to add the newly created `.okta.env` file to your `.gitignore` file so that you don't accidentally expose your credentials to the public.

 Update `kubernetes/registry-k8s/application-configmap.yml` with the OIDC configuration from the `.okta.env` file.
-The Spring Cloud Config server reads from this file and shares the values with the gateway and all the microservices.
+The Spring Cloud Config server reads from this file and shares the values with the gateway and the microservices.

 ```yaml
 data: